Grokmoo/thyme/README.md

 A composite image showcasing three different themes:
 ![Screenshot](screenshot.png)

-Thyme produces a set of Draw Lists which are sent to a swappable graphics backend - currently [Glium](https://github.com/glium/glium) and [wgpu](https://github.com/gfx-rs/wgpu-rs) are supported.
+Thyme produces a set of Draw Lists which are sent to a swappable graphics backend - currently [Glium](https://github.com/glium/glium) and [Raw GL](https://github.com/brendanzab/gl-rs/) are supported.
+We have previously supported [wgpu](https://github.com/gfx-rs/wgpu) but the rate of change there has been too great for the author to keep up and support is not current.
 The I/O backend is also swappable - although currently only [winit](https://github.com/rust-windowing/winit) is supported.
 Fonts are rendered to a texture on the GPU using [rusttype](https://github.com/redox-os/rusttype).

 Performance is acceptable or better for most use cases, with the complete cycle of generating the widget tree, creating the draw data, and rendering taking less than 1 ms for quite complex UIs.